AndyJames11/First-Project/README.md

 ### Media

 -   The image used in the landing/home page is of me from a charity football match.
 Photo was taken by a friend.
-[Link to full size image](https://live.staticflickr.com/65535/53616615688_5a3a394b10_k.jpg).
+[Link to full size image.](https://live.staticflickr.com/65535/53616615688_5a3a394b10_k.jpg)

--   The image used in the Cafe page was taken by Petr Sevcovic and was downloaded from Unsplash [here](https://unsplash.com/photos/people-inside-cafe-qE1jxYXiwOA)
+-   The image used in the Cafe page was taken by Petr Sevcovic and was downloaded from Unsplash [here.](https://unsplash.com/photos/people-inside-cafe-qE1jxYXiwOA)

+-   The image used in the Booking and Confirmation pages was uploaded as free-to-use to Pixabay.
+Link to the original picture is [here.](https://www.pexels.com/photo/black-rules-note-beside-white-coffee-cup-459458/)

 -   The images used in the Gallery page were taking from our cup final on the 5th April 2024.
 [This is the cameraman's twitter post](https://twitter.com/localbusdriver/status/1776556651157377437?s=46&t=JTqdeutd6qOx9ci-LK-KuQ) and [this is the link to the original photos.](https://www.flickr.com/photos/localbusdriver/albums/72177720316042414)